Acxiom/metalus/docs/error-handling.md

 The flow depicted below shows how the _nextStepOnError_ would fow for a simple pipeline.
 The first two steps (1 and 2) both execute normally and invoke _Error Step_.
 The  _Error Step_ will throw an exception which will invoke the _Error Handler_ step and then complete the pipeline. _Step 4_ will never be executed when there is an exception.
+Metalus will consider this as a successful execution.

 ![Next Step On Error Flow](images/next_step_on_error_flow.png)
 ## Pipeline Exceptions
 Metalus uses the _PipelineStepException_ trait as the base for application exceptions.
+Any exception that extends the _PipelineStepException_ trait will automatically be handled by Metalus.
 Pipeline exceptions stop the pipeline from processing at the specific step where the issue occurred.
 There are three implementations provided that provide different behaviors.
 Developers should extend these exceptions to provide more specific information.